antofic/GraphCodable/Docs/UserGuide.md

 	}
 }
 ```
-The latter case clearly shows that with GraphCodable **the values are removed from the decoder as they are decoded** and this also happens for keyed values.
+The ``init( from:... )`` method clearly shows that with GraphCodable **the values are removed from the decoder as they are decoded**.
+This also happens for keyed values.

 ### Reference types
 #### No duplication of the same object